mhusseinsh/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

 The complete pipeline begins by running the calibration once (if the calibration parameters are not found locally), then getting the coefficients, and start running on a single input image.
-The image is first undistorted using the [`undistort`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/undistortion.py#L13) which is defined in the [`class Undistortion`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/undistortion.py#L8) in [undistortion.py](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/master/src/undistortion.py#L8).
+The image is first undistorted using the [`undistort()`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/undistortion.py#L13) function which is defined in the [`class Undistortion`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/undistortion.py#L8) in [undistortion.py](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/master/src/undistortion.py#L8).
 Inside this function, the camera calibration matrix and distortion coefficients are passed to the [`cv2.undistort()`](https://docs.opencv.org/3.4/da/d54/group__imgproc__transform.html#ga69f2545a8b62a6b0fc2ee060dc30559d) along with the input distorted image.
 ```python
 def undistort(self, data_dir, file_name, img):
     undistorted_img = cv2.undistort(img, self.mtx, self.dist)